Santa Pasqua in Sicily is filled with ancient rites and traditions which are as colourful and variegated as the island itself.

 The week leading up to Easter is brimming with religious celebrations, food preparations, processions and parades.
 Each festival is part of an elaborate pageant mixing religion and paganism in the festivities which mark the end of Winter and the rebirth of Spring.

 A visit to any small town has its own versions of the Sicilian religious traditions.
-The week begining with intricately woven palm fronds which are blessed for Palm Sunday, reaching a dramatic climax with passion performances and ends with the consumption of delicate marzipan sculptured lambs or picureddi, breads or biscuits decorated with dyed eggs, many traditional dishes and endless desserts in the usual abundance of Sicily’s table.
+The week beginning with intricately woven palm fronds which are blessed for Palm Sunday, reaching a dramatic climax with passionate performances and ends with the consumption of delicate marzipan sculptured lambs or picureddi, bread or biscuits decorated with dyed eggs, many traditional dishes and endless desserts in the usual abundance of Sicily’s table.

 If you are planning a trip to Sicilia specifically to experience the festivities, here is a list of the ten most spectacular celebrations of the island.

 Easter at Adrano in the province of Catania is focused around the Diavolata which is a performance of an ancient religious play.